 to omit individual lines.

-Once complete, upgrade the Collector’s chart provided by Lightstep’s example respository to incorporate the new changes. - Verify your scrape targets are appearing using Notebooks.
+Once complete, upgrade the Collector’s chart provided by Cloud Observability’s example respository to incorporate the new changes.

 The default OTLP Exporter from a Collector enables gzip